laborci/kuli/README.md

 }
 ```

-In the example above `env` will be loaded, `my-env` will contain the values you presented.
+At the example above `env` will be loaded, `my-env` will contain the values you presented.
 You can use this under the `ENV` key in your twigs.

 ## Do the job

-To do the job use the do command and the name of the slave you want to make work!
+Kuli is your hard working buddy.
+If you want him to do the job you just need to use the `do` command and add the name of the slave you need him to get cracking with.

 ```
 kuli do brick